tmacwill/kata/README.md

 ## Cache

-kata also has support for caching data via three different mechanisms: memory, redis, and memcached.
+Kata also has support for caching data via three different mechanisms: memory, redis, and memcached.
 Cache instances are specified in the configuration YAML file, like this:

     cache:
       memcached: